magiclabs/email_screening_question/Frontend/README.md

 ### **Code Aspects:**

-- **Architecture** : Code layout and architecture for the given frameworks and libraries you use
+- **Architecture**: Code layout and architecture for the given frameworks and libraries you use
-- **Technology** Choices: What are some of the tradeoffs that you made to pick the technologies (frameworks, libraries, etc.) you used?
+- **Technology**: What are some of the tradeoffs that you made to pick the technologies (frameworks, libraries, etc.) you used?
-- **Code Quality** : Is the code easy to read and maintainable?
+- **Code Quality**: Is the code easy to read and maintainable?
 Consistent styling andbest practices for the languages used.
-- **UX** : Is the interface easy and intuitive to use?
+- **UX**: Is the interface easy and intuitive to use?
-- **Testing** : Untested code is bad code.
+- **Testing**: Untested code is bad code.
 How are tests being set up?
 Is it easy to change if the service requirements are changed?

-- **Security** : What are some of the considerations that you've had to make sure the

-service is secure?
+- **Security**: What are some of the considerations that you've had to make sure the service is secure?
 Any obvious vulnerabilities?

 ### **Project** :